-With the increasing ubiquity of sexual images, teenagers receive a constant stream of sexual imagery and information.
-But whose responsibility is it to equip children and teens with the necessary knowledge to form attitudes about sex, relationships and intimacy?
+Teenagers receive a constant stream of sexual imagery and information.
+Whose responsibility is it to equip children and teens with the knowledge to form attitudes about sex, relationships and intimacy?
 Is it the parents'?
-Or should educators provide teens with comprehensive sex education classes in schools?
+Or should educators provide teens with sex education classes in schools?

 Sex education should be taught in schoolsShow moreShow less

 School is where children hone their decision-making abilities and gain the skills to interpret the world around them.
 Sex should be a part of that education.

 In schools where LGBTQ+ matters were taught as part of the sexual education curriculum, Homosexual, lesbian and transgender students feel safer at school and more broadly students attending the school report feeling safer.

 GLSEN’s National School Climate Survey revealed that 63% of LGBTQ+ students feel unsafe in the school setting.

 However, in schools where LGBTQ+ relationships were included as part of the sexual education instruction, less than half of LGBTQ+ students felt unsafe at school.